mengkai94/tensorrt-inference-server/README.rst

 Contributing
 ------------

-Contributions to TensorRT Inference Server are more than welcome.
+Contributions to Triton Inference Server are more than welcome.
 To contribute make a pull request and follow the guidelines outlined in the `Contributing <CONTRIBUTING.md>`_ document.